pvk444/freki/README.md

 ## Requirements

-* Python 3.3+ (may work with Python 2.7, but it is not specifically tested)
+* Tested with python 2.7 and 3.5.

 ## Acknowledgements